 Archived Stock - This item is no longer available

-each upright with a "fleur de lys" finial and raised on splayed feet,
+each upright with a "fleur de lys" finial and raised on splayed feet pierced with a trefoil,